windowsair/MaixPy_DOC/en/get_started/edit_file.md

 ### Way A: Edit by [Micropython Editor(pye)](https://github.com/robert-hh/Micropython-Editor) that integrated in maixpy

-In MaixPy, we have a built-in open source editor [Micropython Editor(pye)](https://github.com/robert-hh/Micropython-Editor)
+MaixPy includes a built-in open source editor [Micropython Editor(pye)](https://github.com/robert-hh/Micropython-Editor)

-Use `os.listdir()` can view the files in the current directory,

 Use `pye("hello.py")` can create a file and enter the edit mode, keyboard shortcuts and other instructions can be found [here](https://github.com/robert-hh/Micropython-Editor/blob/master/Pyboard%20Editor.pdf)